Ear - Swimmer's

 - The ear canal is itchy or painful

-- Caused by lots of swimming or using cotton swabs
+- Also caused by using cotton swabs

 Symptoms of Swimmer's Ear